12 Top-Rated Things to Do in Kingston, Ontario

-2. Experience Life Behind Bars at Kingston Penitentiary
+2. Experience Life behind Bars at Kingston Penitentiary

-A fortress of another kind — this one designed to keep people in, rather than out — Kingston Penitentiary is another must-visit in Kingston.
-Built in 1835 as a maximum security prison, it was at the time of its closure in 2013 the world's oldest serving prison to have been in continuous use.
+A fortress designed to keep people in, rather than out, Kingston Penitentiary is another must-visit tourist attraction.
+Built in 1835 as a maximum security prison, it was, at the time of its closure in 2013, the world's oldest serving prison to have been in continuous use.

 Offered in numerous languages, the extended tours are a good option.
-Lasting 2.5 hours (and not recommended for kids), these in-depth tours take in the main cell dome and various work areas, as well as the gym and hospital.
+Lasting two and a half hours and not recommended for kids, these in-depth tours take in the main cell dome and various work areas, as well as the gym and hospital.
 Along the way, you'll learn about conditions at the time, along with famous inmates, escapees, and prison riots.

 Address: 560 King Street W, Kingston, Ontario

-3. Explore the Thousand Islands
+4. Explore the Thousand Islands

-Formed from the worn down tops of once tall mountains, the channels and waterways around these islands can be explored aboard pleasant sightseeing cruises, private boat rentals, or — in the case of some of the largest islands — even by car.
+Formed from the worn down tops of once-tall mountains, the channels and waterways around these islands can be explored aboard pleasant sightseeing cruises, private boat rentals, or, in the case of some of the largest islands, even by car.

 A great place to begin your exploration is from Thousand Islands National Park, an unspoiled area of quiet bays and tree-lined granite islands that can easily be reached by car from Kingston.
 From here, rent a canoe or kayak and enjoy a peaceful paddle, get in some wildlife spotting, and then retire for the night in the park's cozy cabin accommodations.

 Alternatively, hop aboard the famous Wolfe Islander III ferry, which is especially popular among day-trippers.
-Launched in 1976, this large vessel can transport cars, as well as people to picturesque Wolfe Island, the largest of the region's many islands (it's also accessible by ferry from the US side of the St. Lawrence).
+Launched in 1976, this large vessel can transport cars, as well as people to picturesque Wolfe Island, the largest of the region's many islands; it's also accessible by ferry from the U.S. side of the St. Lawrence.
 A variety of fun scenic cruises also depart Kingston for the Thousand Islands.

 Address: 1088 Thousand Islands Pkwy, Mallorytown, Ontario

-4. Learn about Canada's First Prime Minister at Bellevue House
+5. Learn about Canada's First Prime Minister at Bellevue House

 Highlights of a visit to this national monument include partaking in an informative tour led by a costumed guide well-versed in the lifestyles and history of the time, as well as exploring the grounds.

 Address: 35 Centre Street, Kingston, Ontario

-5. Enjoy Nature in Frontenac Provincial Park
+6. Enjoy Nature in Frontenac Provincial Park

 Located in the small town of Sydenham and just 40 minutes north of Kingston by car, the vast 13,000-acre Frontenac Provincial Park is a great place to visit for those who want a taste of nature.

 Visitors can also partake in guided wilderness adventures, or begin their adventure with instruction on basic survival techniques.
 Along the way, you might be lucky enough to see wildlife, including grey wolves, black bears, red fox, mink, and otters.
 Other popular activities include fishing and swimming.

 The park is open year-round, with winter activities including cross-country skiing and snowshoeing.

 Address: 6700 Salmon Lake Road, Sydenham, Ontario

-6. Shop, Dine, and Have Fun in Historic Downtown Kingston
+7. Shop, Dine, and Have Fun in Historic Downtown Kingston